 Want to make your own version of a leather bomber jacket?
-Instead of buying online or go shopping for your leather jacket, why not try this time to make your own personalized version.
-It’s very practical and cool idea to invest in an on-trend outwear piece.
-So follow the tutorial below and learn to sew a stylish leather bomber jacket.
+Instead of buying online or going shopping for your leather jacket, why not try to make your own personalized version?
+Just follow our tutorial and to learn how!

 Sewing Tutorial | Learn to Sew A Stylish Leather Bomber Jacket

 Whether you’re a fashion devotee or not, you’ll love this leather bomber jacket.
 And no matter who or what age you are, you can always wear it.

 However, a good leather jacket is an expensive buy.
 So why would you spend that much when you can sew your own?
 Just follow the details here!

 - 5 yards of leather

 - 1.5 Yards of lining

 - Tracing paper

 - Take a jacket you want to use as a measurement reference.
 Using your tracing paper, trace the side seam, the back, and also the neck.
 With the ruler, connect the side seams and the back with a straight line at the bottom.
 Also, straighten up any crooked lines from tracing your jacket.

 - Connect your raglan sleeves just take the point from your side seams, and connect it to the halfway point of the neck with the straight line.
 Add seam allowance around your pattern — you can use quarter or half of an inch, and add this to the side seam as well as the top neck measurement.
 On the back of the measurement line, write ‘fold’ because you will be adding that back line to a fold.